parimalp/FPGA-Design-Flow-using-Vivado/lab5.md

 #### Connect the board and power it ON.
 Open a hardware session, and program the FPGA.

+---

+**Extra Steps for PYNQ-Z2:**

+#### Insert the SD card, Connect the board and power it ON

+1. Copy the provided SD card boot image (**{SOURCES}**/lab5/BOOT.bin) into a blank SD card, noticing that file system of SD card should be FAT32.
+2. Insert the SD card to the SD card slot on the back of the board and set the booting jumper to **SD**.

+---

 1. Make sure that the Micro-USB cable is connected to the JTAG PROG connector.

 2. Turn ON the power.